This is a blog with

 ~ background information for readers interested in Diana Jackson’s books

 ~ reviews of books she has read and enjoyed

 ~ and to keep you up to date with news of her writing.

 “Hello.
 My name is Diana Jackson and I am a writer.
 Phew, that wasn’t so difficult to admit after all.
 It’s been an eventful journey into Writerland and this blog gives me a chance to share it with you through articles and ideas, reviews and news of events, sometimes running in themes but also occasional one off posts which may be topical, amusing or thoughtful.
 I aim to be both personal and honest, with benefits of ideas for other writers, but mainly background information for readers.

-I also hope to say thank you to people and organisations who’ve supported and given me both encouragement and the enthusiasm to write; to describe places in the heart of my novels and to acknowledge books I have read in my research.
+I also hope to say thank you to people and organisations who have supported and given me both encouragement and the enthusiasm to write; to describe places in the heart of my novels and to acknowledge books I have read in my research.

-Ancasta Guide me Swiftly Home has lead to a great deal of research about early flight and the birth of Supermarine 100 years ago and in 2013 you will see a great number posts on early flight, other frivolous flying facts and some serious and reflective facts gleaned, but not necessarily used in Ancasta.
+Ancasta Guide me Swiftly Home led to a great deal of research about early flight and the birth of Supermarine 100 years ago, a quite unexpected interest, including frivolous flying facts and of course the more sobering WW1.
 This novel is set in an exciting time of the early development of seaplanes in particular, but it is also a family saga, with key events in history seen through the eyes of each member.

 I hope that you will enjoy opening a window into my insights and reflections and I look forward to sharing with you and hearing your comments, not only here but on Twitter and Facebook too.”

 @riduna on twitter

 Many thanks to all those at Eventispress over the years for their enthusiasm, encouragement and making the experience most enjoyable